Dissertation Project: "Partisan Polarization and International Politics"

 How do the perceived motives of donor states shape recipient attitudes towards foreign aid in a conflict zone?
 We identify two frames that characterize the motives of foreign powers involved in an ongoing civil conflict in the Donbas region of eastern Ukraine.
 These frames portray foreign actors as either providing aid to alleviate suffering during conflict (humanitarian frame) or to increase their power and influence in the recipient country (political influence frame).
 In a survey experiment conducted throughout Ukraine, we demonstrate how these frames impact attitudes towards foreign assistance from the European Union and the Russian government.
 We show that both frames increase support for foreign aid from the European Union but have no influence on views of Russian aid.
 Counter to conventional expectations, we demonstrate that aid provided for geopolitical, strategic reasons can at times be viewed as a positive, stabilizing force---even more than foreign aid provided for humanitarian reasons.

-STATUS: Invited to revise & resubmit at International Studies Quarterly
+STATUS: Revise and resubmit at International Studies Quarterly

 PRESENTED AT: 2017 American Political Science Association Conference in San Francisco, CA